241580L/DesCode-M1/README.md

 5. Click on "Commit & Push"
 6. Type a commit message
 7. Click on ✓ that says "Accept Commit Message" (on top right)

+**NOTE:**
+If you pressed the commit button, your changes are commited to the LR but not on Github.
+To save your changes to github, type the following:

 ##
 1. `git add`